mybonk/mybonk-wiki/README.md

 </p>
 <br/>
 <p align="center">
-👉 Here is maintained the MY₿ONK Wiki, the detailed *manual* installation instructions ✍️.
+👉 Here is maintained the MY₿ONK Wiki, the detailed *manual* installation instructions ✍️ which is part of the reproducibility project.

+[!CAUTION]
+The following instructions are  deprecated, the standard and preferred way to install MYBONK is using the simple mybonk-erase-and-install script from MYBONK github repository https://github.com/mybonk/mybonk/blob/main/README.md.
+Obviously we don't want to delete this page as it contains valuable information regarding the fuddling around the development of what is today the integrated and automated mybonk--erase-and-install script.
 </p>
 <p align="center">
 Anyone can take part on <a href="https://github.com/mybonk" target="_blank">MY₿ONK's GitHub</a>.